NASA CTSGC Sponsored Internship Opportunities

 Location: Oxford Performance Materials, South Windsor, CT

 Brief Description: Using its proprietary OXPEKK® technology, OPM is leading the way in additive manufacturing in industries from energy to medical implants.
 OPM is looking for an intern to join their engineering and operations groups.
-The intern may participate in everything from R&D, manufacturing, quality and product logistics.
+The intern may participate in everything from R&D, manufacturing, quality and compliance, and product logistics.

 Desired Job Requirements: Students enrolled in engineering or engineering technology fields would be the best fit for this position.
 Applicants must be detail oriented, strong communicators, and ready to be an integral part of a growing company.

-Full-time student during Spring 2023 term enrolled in an academic affiliate college/university in an engineering, engineering technology &/or business program.
+Full-time student during Spring 2024 term enrolled in an academic affiliate college/university in an engineering, engineering technology &/or business program.
 U.S. citizenship is required.

 Number of Students: 1